rajvikram/iothub/README.md

 [2] To compile and run the thermocouple code in src/thermocouple one needs the arduino IDE with esp8266 board support.

-	- The code runs an an HTTP/HTTPS client on the device and connects to a remote server.
-	- Regularly wakes up from deep sleep (ideally) to report the thermocouple value to the serve
+	- Regularly wakes up from deep sleep (ideally) to report the thermocouple value to the server

 ### Raspberry pi zero OS headless setup: